 Non-GAAP operating income available to common stockholders, a non-GAAP financial measure increased 25% to \$362.9 million in 2022 and increased 320% to \$290.5 million in 2021 from \$69.1 million in 2020.
-The increase in non-GAAP operating income available to common stockholders for the year ended December 31, 2022 was primarily a result of the impact of assumption updates made during 2022 compared to the impact of assumption updates made during 2021.
+The increase in non-GAAP operating income available to common stockholders for the year ended December 31, 2022 was primarily a result of the impact of assumption updates made during 2021.
 Non-GAAP operating income available to common stockholders and Non-GAAP operating income available to common stockholders per common share - assuming dilution, excluding the impact of notable items, for the year ended December 31, 2022 were \$336.4 million and \$3.67 per share, respectively.
-Non-GAAP operating income available to common stockholders and Non-GAAP operating income available to common stockholders, excluding the impact of notable items, for the year ended December 31, 2021 were \$368.5 million and \$3.90 per share, respectively.
+Non-GAAP operating income available to common stockholders and Non-GAAP operating income available to common stockholders per common stockholders per common share - assuming dilution, excluding the impact of notable items, for the year ended December 31, 2022 were \$336.4 million and \$3.67 per share, respectively.
+Non-GAAP operating income available to common stockholders per common stockholders per common share - assuming dilution, excluding the impact of notable items, for the year ended December 31, 2021 were \$368.5 million and \$3.90 per share, respectively.
 Non-GAAP operating income available to common stockholders, excluding the impact of notable items, for the year ended December 31, 2022 was negatively impacted by an increase in interest sensitive and index product benefits due to a larger increase in lifetime income benefit rider reserves and increases in amortization of deferred sales inducements and deferred policy acquisition costs compared to 2021.
 Non-GAAP operating income available to common stockholders for the year ended December 31, 2022 was positively impacted by an increase in the aggregate investment spread as previously noted and an increase in other revenue compared to 2021.

 In addition to net income available to common stockholders, we have consistently utilized non-GAAP operating income available to common stockholders, a non-GAAP financial measure commonly used in the life insurance industry, as an economic measure to evaluate our financial performance.
-Non-GAAP operating income available to common stockholders adjusted to eliminate the impact of items that fluctuate from year to year in a manner unrelated to core operations, and we believe measures excluding their impact are useful in analyzing operating trends.
+Non-GAAP operating income available to common stockholders equals net income available to common stockholders adjusted to eliminate the impact of items that fluctuate from year to year in a manner unrelated to core operations, and we believe measures excluding their impact are useful in analyzing operating trends.
 The most significant adjustments to arrive at non-GAAP operating income available to common stockholders eliminate the impact of fair value accounting for our fixed index annuity business and are not economic in nature but rather impact the timing of reported results.
-We believe the combined presentation and evaluation of non-GAAP operating income available to common stockholders together with net income available to common stockholders provides information that may enhance an investor's understanding of our underlying results and profitability.
+We believe the combined presentation and evaluation of non-GAAP operating income available to common stockholders provides information that may enhance an investor's understanding of our underlying results and profitability.